 Cathedral Church of St. Mary and St. Boniface, Plymouth

-The Cathedral Church of Saint Mary and Saint Boniface is the seat of the Bishop of Plymouth and mother church of the Roman Catholic Diocese of Plymouth, which covers the counties of Cornwall, Devon and Dorset.
+The Cathedral Church of Saint Mary and Saint Boniface in Plymouth, England, serves as the seat of the Bishop of Plymouth and is the mother church of the Roman Catholic Diocese of Plymouth.
+The cathedral, dedicated to the Virgin Mary and Saint Boniface, the latter believed to have been born in Crediton within the diocese, was officially opened in 1858.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Plymouth.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.